-While emphasising that most critical realists reject social determinism and embrace an idea of the creative social agent, I will criticise critical realists’ tendency to embrace (i) the idea of objective knowledge; and (ii) the idea of the emergent powers of social structures.
-In this analysis the reader of this book needs to have in mind that the confusing concept of ‘reductionism’ is ‘guilty’ of a huge misunderstanding in contemporary analyses around these ideas.
-It usually takes two forms: the socio-theoretical reductionism I have discussed up to this point, specifically, the materialist idea that our world-views are determined by (reduced to) material relations; and philosophical reductionism, the idea that the powers and properties of higher-level entities (i.e., social forms) can be explained as the aggregate or the synthetic result of the powers and properties of lower-level entities (i.e., agents, material objects, etc.) that are related in some way.
-And the idea of emergence in critical realism is frequently presented in opposition to this notion of philosophical reductionism, holding that the powers and properties of higher-level entities cannot be (ontologically and/or nomologically) explained or inferred in terms of the properties and powers of lower-level entities (see Sawer, 2005; Elder-Vass, 2010).
+While emphasising that most critical realists reject social determinism and embrace an idea of the creative social agent, I will criticise critical realists’ tendency to embrace (i) the idea of objective knowledge and (ii) the idea of the emergent powers of social structures.
+In this analysis, the reader of this book needs to have in mind that the confusing concept of ‘reductionism’ is ‘guilty’ of a huge misunderstanding in contemporary analyses around these ideas.
+It usually takes two forms: the socio-theoretical reductionism I have discussed up to this point, specifically, the materialist idea that our world-views are determined by (reduced to) material relations; and philosophical reductionism, the idea that the powers and properties of higher-level entities (i.e., social forms) can be explained as the aggregate or the synthetic result of the powers and properties of lower-level entities (i.e., agents, material objects) that are related in some way.
+And the idea of emergence in critical realism is frequently presented in opposition to this notion of philosophical reductionism, holding that the powers and properties of higher-level entities cannot be (ontologically and/or nomologically) explained or inferred in terms of the properties and powers of lower-level entities (see Elder-Vass, 2010; Sawer, 2005).

 And we need to clarify that critical realists are in general opposed to both forms of reductionism.
-The notion of social emergence, according to key authors in critical realism, is assumed to allow for the distinct ontological status of agents (whose thought and action are not socio-theoretically reduced to material conditions), while pointing to the idea that agents’ actions and views are more or less constrained by structural properties which are not the mere aggregate effect/result of socio-cultural interaction, but rather the emergence of new social forms which constitute an ‘existential surplus’ in historical creation.
-I will critically reflect on Elder-Vass’ work (2010, 2012), so as to argue against the idea of social emergence, mainly by claiming that it paradoxically assumes the existence of higher-level powerful entities, while a key tenet of critical realism is that agency is the only efficacious particular in social reality.
+The notion of social emergence, according to key authors in critical realism, is assumed to allow for the distinct ontological status of agents (whose thought and action are not socio-theoretically reduced to material conditions) while pointing to the idea that agents’ actions and views are more or less constrained by structural properties which are not the mere aggregate effect/result of socio-cultural interaction, but rather the emergence of new social forms which constitute an ‘existential surplus’ in historical creation.
+I will critically reflect on Elder-Vass’ work (2010, 2012) so as to argue against the idea of social emergence, mainly by claiming that it paradoxically assumes the existence of higher-level powerful entities, while a key tenet of critical realism is that agency is the only efficacious particular in social reality.
 As I will argue, this effort of combining agency and emergence is doomed to failure, as imageries of emergence do not fit well with notions of agency.

-In addition, by drawing on Archer (1995) who distinguishes among structure, culture and agency, I distinguish among three levels of macro sociological analysis: the ideational, the institutional and the material.
-Agency is placed at the micro level: agents work on these three analytically distinct spheres/dimensions of ‘theoretical’ macro-level objects of reflection (by ‘objects’ here I do not mean powerful particulars or emergent entities, but theoretically reconstructed abstract objects); agents maintain or transform imaginary schemes that are placed at the ideational level, institutional settings (hierarchies of roles, and matrices of rules) that are thus placed at the meso-level of social systems, and social structures which are placed at the material level.
+In addition, by drawing on Archer (1995) who distinguishes among structure, culture and agency, I distinguish among three levels of macro-sociological analysis: the ideational, the institutional and the material.
+Agency is placed at the micro-level: agents work on these three analytically distinct spheres/dimensions of ‘theoretical’ macro-level objects of reflection (by ‘objects’ here I do not mean powerful particulars or emergent entities, but theoretically reconstructed abstract objects); agents maintain or transform imaginary schemes that are placed at the ideational level, institutional settings (hierarchies of roles, and matrices of rules) that are thus placed at the meso-level of social systems, and social structures which are placed at the material level.
 The ideational level constitutes the upper level at which creativity takes place.
 At this upper level, the analysis points to the idea that our shared world-imageries constitute the ideational background on which agents reflect, in order to make sense of the institutional and structural settings in which they are placed.
-And I relate this idea to the idea of theory/mind/activity-dependence of social forms, which key critical realists like Bhaskar and Archer have endorsed, without however fully recognizing its theoretical consequences.
+And I relate this idea to the idea of theory/mind/activity-dependence of social forms, which key critical realists like Bhaskar and Archer have endorsed, without however fully recognising its theoretical consequences.